electro-smith/libDaisy/doc/md/Working-With-GPIO.md

 ## GPIO Output

-So you've got your button reading code, and your board wired up, and you're probably thinking, "Great!
+So you've got your button reading code, your board wired up, and you're probably thinking, "Great!
 So how can I tell if I've done this correctly!?".

 Well, let's set up a second pin as an output to light up an LED when we push our button.
 That way we can tell everything we've done so far is working.